 When funds get low, small business owners typically look to acquire funding so operations can continue running smoothly.
 But sometimes, small business loans require collateral to offset the risk lenders take on when offering cash to smaller companies.

-This agency is not a lender itself but a reliable resource pointing businesses in the right direction of small business funding.
+This agency is not a lender but a reliable resource pointing businesses in the right direction of small business funding.
 The primary loan programs offered include:

 - Standard 7(a) Loans

 - 7(a) Small Loans

 These loan programs often require specific collateral to be eligible, no matter the kind of business funding you decide is best for your organization.
 Collateral acts as a personal guarantee from the borrower, essentially promising to pay back the business loan or forfeit your assets if repayment fails.

 Lenders will look at the requested loan amounts and the form of collateral you have to offer before making a decision because they don't want the risk of a high loan-to-value ratio.